pcapriotti/optparse-applicative/README.md

 ```

 creates a regular option with a string argument (which can be referred to as
-`FILE` in the help text and documentation), a long name "option" and a short
+`FILE` in the help text and documentation), a long name "output" and a short
 name "o".
 See below for more information on the builder syntax and modifiers.

 A regular option can return an object of any type, provided you specify a